-The District is fiscally sound and ended the fiscal year 2013 in a strong financial position.
+The District is fiscally sound and ended the fiscal year 2014 in a strong financial position.
 However, it is a fact that school districts face many financial challenges.
-The first challenge is that although the District had the resources necessary to meet operating expenses in fiscal year 2013, primarily due to closely monitoring expenditures, it will be critical that the District's management continues to operate the District within its financial means, in order to avoid operating deficits.
-According to the District's five-year forecast, in fiscal year 2015 the District will experience an operating deficit if revenues do not increase.
+The first challenge is that although the District had the resources necessary to meet operating expenses in fiscal year 2014, primarily due to closely monitoring expenditures, it will be critical that the District's management continues to operate the District within its financial means, in order to avoid operating deficits.
+According to the District's current five-year forecast, in fiscal year 2018 the District will experience an operating deficit if revenues do not increase.
 District management is currently evaluating revenue options and cuts in expenditures that will provide a balance for a financially stable District, students that are receiving the services they deserve and taxpayers that are willing to support the needs of both.

-Noteworthy, however, is the fact that school districts are heavily dependent upon property taxes and have been stunted by a lack of revenue growth and must regularly return to the voters to maintain a constant revenue stream and in turn a constant level of service to the District's stakeholders, its students.
-In light of this fact, the voters of the District recently renewed a one mill operating levy and one half mill permanent improvement levy for another five years.
-Both levies were to expire in calendar year 2013.
-With the passage of the renewals, the District will realize stability within its local revenue support.
+Noteworthy, however, is the fact that school districts are heavily dependent upon property taxes and have been stunted by a lack of revenue growth and must regularly return to the voters to maintain a constant revenue stream and in turn a constant level of service to the District's stakeholders, it students.
+In light of this fact, the voters of the District will be asked to renew a one mill operating levy during the 2015 calendar year as the levy will expire in calendar year 2015.
+With the passage of the renewal, the District will realize stability within its local revenue support.

-State foundation funding has remained stable to the District as the District has been placed on a funding guarantee through fiscal year 2015.
+State foundational funding has remained stable to the District as the District has been placed on a funding guarantee through fiscal year 2015.
 Beyond this timeline, decisions by the legislature in regards to State budget could have an adverse effect in revenue collection in this area.
-The District's management is evaluating options through program offerings that could potentially offer higher levels of foundation funding that would allow the District to maintain the same level of funding received currently and in recent school years.
+The District's management is evaluating options through program offerings that could potentially offer higher levels of foundational funding that would allow the District to maintain the same level of funding received currently and in recent school years.